percona/community/content/blog/2022-2-15-how-to-publish-blog-post.md

 To fix the mistake, simply make changes to the copy on your computer.
 Repeat steps 2 and 3 (git add, commit, push).
 Your new commit will automatically be added to your Pull Request.

+By publishing your post on our blog, you will become a full contributor to the repository and community, and we will give you a special gift.

 ## Assistance and support